skooter500/MusicVisuals/README.md

 # How it works

-Being the assignment we created a Main class to operate our renders, extending the visuals class from ie/tudublin and interhiting from the Mimim library.
+Being the assignment we created a Main class to operate our renders, extending the visuals class from ie/tudublin and inheriting from the Mimim library.
 - 3D = True
 - Size of window = 1400 x 800
 - Colour Mode = HSB

+Also to give a big thank you to past years creative inspirations!
 From here we were able to call all the other classes within a switch statement starting with the menu class by default.
 ```java
 	if(allowToPlay){